 Conversely, they are rarely seen in the main cabin on budget low-cost airlines but that is no big surprise.
 Part of this is believed because installing power ports and USB ports in every seat significantly increases the weight of an aircraft, so by not having them budget airlines use less fuel so can keep their prices down.

-Virgin America has both a power outlet and USB ports between each seat, even in the main cabin.
+Delta Airlines and Virgin America have both a power outlet and USB ports between each seat, even in the main cabin.
 American Airlines has almost 100% implemented power outlets on its aircraft.

 Of course, you will need to bring a plug-in cell phone charger/charging lead that can connect to the power outlet in order to be able to charge your phone.
 You are permitted to take cell phone chargers through airport security in your carry on luggage without a problem.